— 18 March 2026

 Garry Lu

-• Aside from the return of Jason Momoa, two key roles have now been cast – one of which, incidentally enough, is being taken on by Momoa’s real-life son.
+• Two more key roles have been cast – one of which, incidentally enough, is being taken on by Momoa’s real-life son.

-Dune 3 was almost inevitable.
-To the point that director Denis Villeneuve was already alluding to “words on paper” all the way back in October 2023; and had even slid franchise composer Hans Zimmer a copy of Frank Herbert’s Dune: Messiah while they were still shooting Dune: Part Two.
+Dune 3 was practically inevitable.
+To the point that director Denis Villeneuve was already alluding to “words on paper” all the way back in October 2023, and had even slid franchise composer Hans Zimmer a copy of Frank Herbert’s Dune: Messiah while they were still shooting Dune: Part Two.

-Now, a little over a year after the confirmation of the threequel’s development, Denis Villeneuve has tapped two fresh faces for the saga ahead: Nakoa-Wolf Momoa (real-life son of franchise co-star Jason Momoa) and Ida Brooke of Silo fame.
+Prior to this first look, the latest news about the final chapter of Denis Villeneuve’s epic trilogy was that he’d tapped two fresh faces for the saga ahead: Nakoa-Wolf Momoa (real-life son of franchise co-star Jason Momoa) and Ida Brooke of Silo fame.

 RELATED: David Fincher Reuniting With Brad Pitt For $200M ‘Once Upon A Time In Hollywood’ Sequel